l-j-g/tpye/help.md

 `--start : immediately start application, skipping menus`
 `--about : display a brief description of the application`
 `--highscores : display previous players highscores`
+`--version : print the current version of the application and exit`